lmontopo/lmontopo.github.io/content/lessons.md

 Date: 2014-12-31
 Categories: Blog

 During my last two weeks at Hacker School I encountered some serious troubles with my computer.
-Despite becoming overly emotional when I thought my computer was gone for good, I learned some cool things through this experience.
+Despite becoming overly emotional about the state of my computer, I learned some valuable things through this experience.
 I learned some cool bash commands when [Casey][3] helped me try to diagnose the cause of my computer's distress.
 Then, when my computer was unusable, I spent some time reading a bit about bash and I used Casey's to set up my first ssh account!
 Finally, when I got my computer back in good health, I learned some lessons about good documentation practices and backing things up.
 In this blog post I'll write about some of these things I've learned.

 #### Bash Commands: